jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 In the previous blog post we did this in a file for simplicity.
 Now we will use something more appropriate: A relational database.
-The beam library is used for this because it is closest to the "ORM" way of thinking.
-Eg: Model a schema, generate sql based upon that schema, and have migraions to move between different versions.
+The beam library is used for this because it is closest to the "ORM" way of
+thinking: Model a schema, generate SQL to query that schema, and have migrations to move between different versions of that schema.
+Migrations are left for another post for simplicity.

 [For the inpatient: Resulting source](#complete-sources)

-# Preperation
+# Preparation
 Unfortunately this post requires us to do quite a bit of devops to get started.
 We need to: